zanderso/drt/README.md

 # `drt`

-A program that runs bare Dart scripts.
+`drt` is a program that runs bare Dart scripts without the need for a package, `pubspec.yaml`, etc.

-# Installation
+## Installation

 Clone from github:
 ```
 $ git clone https://github.com/zanderso/drt.git
 ```

-You can then use a helper script to build it and put it on your `PATH`, or build it manually and do what you like with it.
+You can then either use `utils/install` to build it and put it on your `PATH`, or build it manually and do what you like with it.

-## Install script
+### Install script

 ```
+$ cd drt
+$ dart pub get
-$ dart bin/drt.dart utils/install.dart
+$ dart utils/install.dart
 ```

-Which will compile `drt` and prompt you to allow editing `.rc` files as appropriate for your environment.
+This will compile `drt` and prompt you to allow editing `.rc` files as appropriate for your environment.

-## Manually
+### Manually

 Build directly using the Dart SDK:
 ```